finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Format

 A date/time synonym can be followed by a format construct.
 The keyword `format` should be followed by a string.
-The string should be a [Date format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)
+The string should follow a standardised [date format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)

 E.g. :